cisco-open/sdwan-lab-deployment-tool/README.md

 This tool automates [Cisco Catalyst SD-WAN](https://www.cisco.com/site/us/en/solutions/networking/sdwan/index.html) lab deployment inside [Cisco Modeling Labs (CML)](https://www.cisco.com/c/en/us/products/cloud-systems-management/modeling-labs/index.html).

-The tool will help you automate your CML lab deployments with SD-WAN Manager, Controllers and Validators and up to 20 edges within one lab pod.
+The tool will help you automate your CML lab deployments with SD-WAN Manager, Controllers and Validators and up to 20 SD-WAN edges.
+You can build as pods as your CML platform can host.
+Please refer to the [Limitations and scale](#limitations-and-scale) for details.

 ## Getting Started